RayPan-UC/dji-geotagger/README.md

 **A precise PPK + MRK-based geotagging tool for DJI RTK drones**

 This Python library enables centimetre-level camera geotagging by combining PPK `.pos` solutions, DJI `.MRK` gimbal offset corrections, and EXIF/XMP metadata from DJI RTK drone images.
-It is designed for photogrammetry and remote sensing workflows that require accurate EOPs without using ground control points (GCPs).
+It is designed for photogrammetry and remote sensing workflows that require accurate EOPs.

 ## Features